idrori/stemQ/README.md

 # A Dataset for Learning University STEM Courses at Scale

-This repository for the paper "A Dataset for Learning University STEM Courses at Scale" is a new dataset of 667 questions and solutions from 27 STEM courses across 12 departments in 7 universities.
+This repository for the paper "A Dataset for Learning University STEM Courses at Scale and Generating Questions at a Human Level" is a new dataset of 667 questions and solutions from 27 STEM courses across 12 departments in 7 universities.

 | ID | University | Department                                | Course                                             | Number   | Questions      |